R4VXN/Prometheus/README.md

 *With DNF & Yum the OS language does not matter*

+*In the readme is not always the latest script please have a look at the osupdates_exporter.sh*

 ## Objective

 Modify the configuration of Node Exporter to add the `--collector.textfile.directory` parameter and create custom metrics (`os_pending_updates` and `os_pending_updates_list`) collected from text files in a specific directory.